neooblaster/zcl_log_util/README.md

 ### Logging methods

-The main objective of this class is to provide the maximum possibility of logging different message sources with different format types using only one method.
+The main goal of this class is to provide the maximum possibility of logging different message sources with different format types using only one method.
 Here are the ways to log messages using the instance reference `lr_log_util` of class ``zcl_log_util``.